-Morris Charney, Dov Charney s father (M. Charney), serves as Sole Director, President, Secretary and Treasurer of American Apparel Canada Wholesale Inc. and Sole Director, President and Secretary of American Apparel Canada Retail Inc. Mr. M. Charney does not perform any policy making functions for the Company.
-Instead, Mr. M. Charney provides architectural consulting services primarily for stores located in Canada and, in limited cases, in the United States.
-During 2008 and the first quarter of 2009, Mr. M. Charney was paid consulting fees amounting to C\$198,612 and C\$52,825, respectively, for his services.
-Additionally, in February 2008, Mr. M. Charney was paid a C\$1.0 million bonus for his contributions to the Company.
+Mr. M. Charney was paid a one time discretionary bonus of C\$1.0 million out of the bonus pool that had been set up under the Acquisition Agreement in recognition of Mr. M. Charney providing of initial funding for the founding of Old American Apparel.
+Mr. M. Charney does not perform any policy making functions for the Company or any of its subsidiaries.
+Instead, Mr. M. Charney only provides architectural consulting services primarily for stores located in Canada and, in limited cases, in the United States.
+During 2008 and the first quarter of 2009, Mr. M. Charney was paid architectural consulting fees amounting to C\$198,612 and C\$52,825, respectively, for his services.